 ‘Nametake’ is sweet soy sauce flavoured cooked Enoki which has gelatinous slimy texture.
 It is sold in jars and quite popular in Japan as a condiment for Rice.
 It is also good with Tofu, or ’Otsumami’ that means something you eat with alcoholic drinks.
 I always find shop-bought ‘Nametake’ too sweet.
 I don’t add Sugar to it, but you can add a teaspoonful of Sugar if you like.

-Enoki Mushrooms 250 to 300g
+300g Enoki Mushrooms

-Soy Sauce 3 tablespoons
+3 tablespoons Soy Sauce

-Mirin 3 tablespoons
+3 tablespoons Mirin

-1 to 2 teaspoons
+1 to 2 teaspoons Rice Vinegar

-Cut off the brown bottom of Enoki Mushrooms and clean them.
+- Cut off the brown bottom of Enoki Mushrooms and clean them.
 Cut into 3 to 4cm length pieces.

-Place Enoki pieces in a large saucepan, add Soy Sauce and Mirin, and cook over medium heat, stirring constantly.
+- Place Enoki pieces in a large saucepan, add Soy Sauce and Mirin, and cook over medium heat, stirring constantly.
 Plenty of liquid should come out from Enoki, but you can add 1 to 2 tablespoons Sake or Water if required.

-When Enoki is softened and the sauce thickened, add Vinegar and cook a few more minutes.
+- When Enoki is softened and the sauce thickened, add Vinegar and cook a few more minutes.

-Let it cool and store in a clean container.
+- Let it cool and store in a clean container.
 ‘Nametake’ can refrigerate up to 2 weeks.